-A non-refundable credit is available to taxpayers who hire a qualified recently deployed veteran in a taxable year that begins on or after January 1, 2012.
+A nonrefundable credit is available to taxpayers who hire a qualified, recently deployed veteran in a taxable year that begins on or after Jan.
+1, 2012.

-A qualified recently deployed veteran is an individual who was mobilized to active federal military service in an active or reserve component of the United States Armed Forces, and received an honorable or general discharge within the two-year period before the employment begins.
+A qualified, recently deployed veteran is a person who was mobilized to active federal military service in an active or reserve component of the United States Armed Forces, and received an honorable or general discharge within the two-year period before the employment begins.